vian96/uzh_lang/README.md

 - Currently, symbol '_' is not supported.

-- You have to have return at the end of every function
+- You have to have return at the end of every function (except main, see further)

+- You can not use return in main

 - You can not return nothing

 - You probably (I am not sure lol) can not leave garbage in stack (i.e. you should always use result of calculating of expression)

 - There is no any proper documentation

+- Params are currently calculated right-to-left, but it can change so it is UB

+- You can not have more than 1000 local or global variables